Lascorbe/macOSsetup/README.md

 Blocking hostnames (aka rerouting on `/etc/hosts`) is a must nowadays.
 It avoids from advertising to malware, gambling or fakenews.
 Here's the most famoust list I know: https://github.com/StevenBlack/hosts

-Note: Depending on what you do, like if you work on advertising (sorry about that) this may affect your workflow, like not properly showing ads on the bowser or iOS simulator.
+Note: Depending on what you do, like if you work on advertising (sorry about that) this may affect your workflow, like not properly showing ads on the browser or the iOS simulator.
 On the other hand, if your app/website has ads, it's a great way to test how it behaves on an environment where ads cannot reach the outside.

 ## Apps